krzystof/a-bunch-of-macros/README.md

-# A Pile Of Macros
+# A Bunch Of Macros

 This is just a list of Laravel's macro found here and there.
 Feel free to add yours!

 Laravel's macroable classes are: